 Fellowships for women in the final phase of their doctoral degrees

 Founder Region Fellowship is the identifying project of Founder Region.
 The mission is to advance the status of women.
 Since 1948, Fellowship has provided fellowships to women in the final phase of their doctoral degrees.
 Fellowships totaling a minimum of $20,000 are awarded each year to graduate students within the boundaries of the region.
 During the first 60 years of the program over $700,000 was awarded to over 250 deserving women.
 Through these awards Founder Region Soroptimists acknowledge the value of students’ research work and enable them to complete the academic credential necessary for their careers.

 A club or individual can become a Fellow by the contribution of $1,000 to Founder Region Fellowship during a biennium, by purchasing tickets to the Fellowship raffles at District Meeting or Region Conference or through an award from their club.

-Our club contributes $500 each year and awards a Fellow to a member who has made a significant contribution to our club every other year.
-This is the year and the Board would like input from club members as to who the awardees should be.
-We have received a couple of names already of women who have worked hard on our fundraisers or who have contributed financially to our club.
-If you have a nominee for this award please let me know and I will bring it to the board and the awards committee for consideration.
-Many members of our club are already have their Fellow, but that should not bar them from consideration of this award since some have won them in raffles or purchased them on their own.
+SIFB contributes $500 each year to FRF and awards a Fellow, every other year, to a member who has made a significant contribution to our club of women, who has worked diligently on our fundraisers or who has contributed financially to our club.
+If you have a nominee for this award please let us know: Awards Contact.
+Many members of our club have received a Fellow, but that should not bar them from re-consideration.
 This is a way our club honors the work a member has done.